R35007/Mock-Server/README.md

     "fetchCount": 5, // Set to -1 to fetch infinite times.
     "mock": [{ "name": "foo" }, { "name": "bar" }],
-    "skipFetchError": false, // If True it skips any fetch error and send the mock data "store": {}, // helps to store any values for later use
+    "skipFetchError": false, // If True it skips any fetch error and send the mock data

     // System generated.
     //Please don't set any values to the below attributes.
     "_fetchData": {}, // contains the fetch call success response
     "_fetchError": {}, // contains the fetch call error response
-    "_id": "id-unique", // sets a unique id for each route "_isFile": false, // sets to true if the given fetch url is a file type url "_request": {}, // give the actual axios request object of the fetch call
+    "_store": {}, // helps to store any values for later use "_id": "id-unique", // sets a unique id for each route "_isFile": false, // sets to true if the given fetch url is a file type url "_request": {}, // give the actual axios request object of the fetch call